XeroAPI/xero-ruby/docs/projects/ProjectApi.md

-xero_tenant_id = 'xero_tenant_id_example' # String | Xero identifier for Tenant
+xero_tenant_id = xero_tenant_id_example # String | Xero identifier for Tenant
 opts = {
-  project_ids: ['project_ids_example'], # Array<String> | Search for all projects that match a comma separated list of projectIds
+  project_ids: , # Array<String> | Search for all projects that match a comma separated list of projectIds

-  contact_id: 'contact_id_example', # String | Filter for projects for a specific contact
+  contact_id: 38400000-8cf0-11bd-b23e-10b96e4ef00d, # String | Filter for projects for a specific contact

-  states: 'states_example', # String | Filter for projects in a particular state (INPROGRESS or CLOSED)
+  states: states_example, # String | Filter for projects in a particular state (INPROGRESS or CLOSED)

   page: 1, # Integer | set to 1 by default.
 The requested number of the page in paged response - Must be a number greater than 0.

-  page_size: 50 # Integer | Optional, it is set to 50 by default.
+  page_size: 100 # Integer | Optional, it is set to 50 by default.
 The number of items to return per page in a paged response - Must be a number between 1 and 500.
 }

 begin